 Step 4: Withdraw the required amounts as per the legal limits of the new Rs.
 500 and Rs.
 2000 currency when released

-Follow these steps and the impact of the de-legalisation of the Rs.
+Follow these steps and the impact of the de-legalization of the Rs.
 500 and Rs.
-1000 currency notes will be minimised and in time, you can go back to your routine of business as usual.
+1000 currency notes will be minimized and in time, you can go back to your routine of business as usual.